 Voices of Dissent

-"Legally speaking, we cannot question Mubarak’s win but the humble 23 percent turnout does undermine the regime’s legitimacy."- Hassan Nafaa, a professor of Political Sciences in Cairo University.
+"Legally speaking, we cannot question Mubarak’s win but the humble 23 percent turnout does undermine the regime’s legitimacy."

 "They had not bothered to cast the ballot believing the results were settled in advance even if it is the first multi-candidate polls in Egyptian history."